-Based upon the data in Sect. , Fig. presents a simplified model of the task facing an early- to mid-career university-based environmental scientist on the teaching and research pathway most commonly availablet integrates literatures on motivation (D’Este and Perkmann, 2011; Freitas and Verspagen, 2017; Lam, 2011) and evaluation (Cadez et al., 2017; Grendon, 2008; Harland and Wald, 2018; Moya et al., 2015), building upon a view based around a teaching-research dipole and older (i.e. pre-impact emphasis in UK) ideas (Hughes et al., 2008). modified to include work withe that is widely applicable.
+Based upon the data in Sect.
+5, Fig. 4 presents a new simplified model of the task facing an early- to mid-career university-based environmental scientist on the teaching and research pathway most commonly available.
+Firstly, it develops on existing models in that it integrates literatures on motivation (D’Este and Perkmann, 2011; Freitas and Verspagen, 2017; Lam, 2011) and evaluation (Cadez et al., 2017; Grendon, 2008; Harland and Wald, 2018; Moya et al., 2015), building upon a view based around a teaching-research dipole and older (i.e. pre-impact emphasis in UK) ideas (Hughes et al., 2008).
+This integration sheds light on why these motivations arise.
+Secondly, it is modified to include work with business (i.e. Impact) and the two intrinsic motivations behind this identified in this study (‘utility’ and ‘altruism’, Sect.
+6.2).
+Given that neither government (i.e. UKRI) view nor REF vary notably between academic sectors (e.g. environmental science, social science, engineering) we propose that the model is widely applicable.
+The model’s utility here is that it is a framework that gives insight into why particular modes of engagement proposed later (i.e. Sect.
+6.3) might be successful instead of languishing incomplete.

-Publishing novel science in peer-reviewed journals is an academic's overriding imperative (e.g. Hattie and Marsh, 1996), followed by winning funding to facilitate publications (i.e. by a post-doc).
-Publications (bold box and arrows on Fig. ) are the critical appraisal measure as they underpin teaching, impact, career (i.e. promotion, mobility, or simply retaining a job), reputation and future funding bids (Sect. .1.4).
-'Funding', or more generally resources (i.e. PhD student time, post-docs, ), is an important appraisal criterion as it indicates reputation and ability to research, but is significant to an academic as a career measure in its own right.
-Research itself is marked light (Fig. ) as it is ascribed little value until published.
-Impact is light as its influence upon an academic's assessment is still relatively limited, although research and impact pathways are now possible at some universities.
+Publishing novel science in peer-reviewed journals is an academic's overriding imperative (e.g. Hattie and Marsh, 1996), followed by winning funding to facilitate publications (i.e. by funding a post-doctoral researcher).
+Publications (bold box and arrows on Fig. 4) are the critical appraisal measure as they demonstrate success in research and they underpin teaching, impact, career (i.e. promotion, mobility, or simply retaining a job), reputation and future funding bids (Sect.
+6.1.4).
+'Funding', or more generally resources (i.e. PhD student time, post-docs, income), is an important appraisal criterion as it indicates reputation and the ability to undertake research, but is significant to an academic as a career measure in its own right.
+Research itself is marked in a light type font (Fig. 4) as it is ascribed little value until published.
+Impact is light as its influence upon an academic's assessment (i.e. career) is still relatively limited, although research and impact promotion pathways are now possible at some universities.
+REF and TEF, and soon KEF (i.e. Knowledge Exchange Framework https://re.ukri.org/knowledge-exchange/knowledge-exchange-framework/) assess UK universities in research, teaching and KE.
+So, impact may gain weight as KEF is brought in although it is unlikely to exceed REF or TEF in importance.
+However, it is key to note that all three assessments are ultimately underpinned by peer-reviewed publications of original work.
+With REF this is direct, TEF is driven by research-led teaching, and KE and impact are required to be tied back to published outputs.
+Thus, even fully buying out an academic to do impact with substantive funding (e.g. a two year KE Fellowship) does not currently reduce the model’s applicability for a scientist wishing to remain in academia.